mokammeltanvir/Codexwise-Ecommerce/README.md

 yarn install && yarn run dev
 ```

-6. Create a database in MYSQL and connect it with your project via updating .env file.
+6. Create a database in MYSQL and connect it with your project by updating .env file.
-7. After connecting the db with project, then run command
+7. After connecting the db with the project, run command

 ```sh
 php artisan migrate:fresh --seed